 FR: Existing ones not in CSD scope, no support for new balances

 SE: Would not use, no support for new balances

+DE: The suggested definitions are too long and specific.
+We agree with the suggestion to keep the existing, generic definitions

 As proposed in Luxembourg and at the last call, Steve confirms that ISITC accepts to work with the existing Affected and Unaffected balances elements with the current definitions.